MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-static-worksheet.md

 2. By default, an exported worksheet includes the fields that are displayed in the list, using the same field order, sorting, and field widths.
 To make changes to the columns in an Advanced Find View, choose **Edit Columns**.

-3. Choose **Save** and then save the .xlsm file.
+3. Choose **Save** and then save the .xlsx file.
 Make note of the location where you saved the file.

    > [!NOTE]
    > If you’re going to edit the data file later, it’s recommended that you save the file before you open it.
 Otherwise, you might get this error message: **Excel cannot open or save any more documents because there is not enough available memory or disk space.**